Nick Ames European sports correspondent

 Andrés Iniesta has become co-owner of the Danish third-tier club Helsingør in the Spain legend’s first major off-field venture since retirement.

 Helsingør announced that NSN, the sports management and consulting company jointly founded by Iniesta, would take control alongside the Swiss investment group Stoneweg.
 They are seventh in their 12-team division, to which they were relegated last season.
-NSN had been working with the club on a consultancy basis to, according to the firm’s website, “consolidate its position and give the opportunity to worldwide talents to come and play in Europe”.
+According to NSN’s website, the firm had been working with the club on a consultancy basis to “consolidate its position and give the opportunity to worldwide talents to come and play in Europe”.

 “It’s a fantastic opportunity to get to know football in a different way,” Iniesta said in a statement on the club’s website.
 The club’s manager is the Spaniard Pep Alomar and the sporting director, Quim Ramón, has been a coach at Iniesta’s academy having previously worked with Barcelona’s youth setup.
 Iniesta made 674 appearances during his glittering 15-and-a-half-year spell playing at the Camp Nou.